Dup4/PTA/PAT-Advanced-Level/1135-Is It A Red-Black Tree/statement.md

 For each given binary search tree, you are supposed to tell if it is a legal red-black tree.

-### Input Specification:
+**Input Specification**

 Each input file contains several test cases.
-The first line gives a positive integer K ($$\le$$30) which is the total number of cases.
-For each case, the first line gives a positive integer N ($$\le$$30), the total number of nodes in the binary tree.
+The first line gives a positive integer K ($\le$30) which is the total number of cases.
+For each case, the first line gives a positive integer N ($\le$30), the total number of nodes in the binary tree.
 The second line gives the preorder traversal sequence of the tree.
 While all the keys in a tree are positive integers, we use negative signs to represent red nodes.
 All the numbers in a line are separated by a space.
 The sample input cases correspond to the trees shown in Figure 1, 2 and 3.

-### Output Specification:
+**Output Specification**

 For each test case, print in a line "Yes" if the given tree is a red-black tree, or "No" if not.

-### Sample Input:
+**Sample Input**
 ```plaintext
 3
 9